 If you plan on entertaining outside this summer you’re going to need a great outdoor eating area that works for both you and your guests.
 There are a number of tips and tricks you can utilize to score the perfect outdoor space for enjoying a casual BBQ or a fancy 5-course meal.

-There are different types of outdoor eating areas; there are living and lounge spaces, outdoor kitchens, and covered dinning areas with tables and chairs.
+There are different types of outdoor eating areas; there are living and lounge spaces, outdoor kitchens, and covered dining areas with tables and chairs.
 The best option for you will vary depending on how much space you have to work with and how you plan to use your outdoor eating area.
 No matter how much space you have there are ways to make any dinning area work perfectly.

 Don’t forget these 7 important things when creating your to-dine-for space.